olegdovger/node_chat_test/README.md

 node_chat_test
 ==============

-This project was done for investigation.
+This project was done for deep investigation.